 5. Casing mismatch (works on macOS, fails in CI)

 How to spot it: git ls-files | grep -i button shows the actual on-disk casing.
+Setting "forceConsistentCasingInFileNames": true in tsconfig (the default in TS 5.x) surfaces this locally instead of only in CI.

 6. Agent imported a file it planned to create but forgot

 In the plan: “I’ll create src/api/posts.ts.”
-In the code: only the import, never the creation — context window cut off mid-plan or a step got skipped.
+In the code: only the import, never the creation — the context window cut off mid-plan or a step got skipped.

 Shortest path to fix